V.I. Supreme Court dismisses case blaming government for murder involving cop

 Font size: [A] [A] [A]

-ST. THOMAS - After a V.I. police officer shot Caroley Brunn's daughter in 2006, Brunn tried to sue the V.I. government by claiming that the government should have known to never hire the officer, Joel Dowdye.
+After Dowdye was convicted of shooting and killing Caroley Brunn's daughter in 2006, Brunn tried to sue the V.I. government by claiming that the government should have known not to hire Dowdye.

-In a May 2008 Judgment and Commitment, the V.I.
-Superior Court found Dowdye, now 45, guilty of first-degree murder and numerous other charges stemming from the murder of Dowdye's ex-girlfriend, Sherett James, 22, and attempted murder of her companion, Daren "Bogle" Stevens.
+In May 2008, the V.I.
+Superior Court found Dowdye, now 45, guilty of first-degree murder and numerous other charges stemming from the murder of Dowdye's ex-girlfriend, Sherett James, 22, and the attempted murder of her companion, Daren Stevens.

-The two had been rooming together at the Bunker Hill Inn when Dowdye barged in on the two and shot James twice in the head and Stevens twice as well.
+The two had been rooming together at Bunker Hill Inn when Dowdye barged in on them and shot James twice in the head and Stevens twice as well.

-The trial was additionally controversial after one of the jurors was accused of making covert Masonic signals to Dowdye during the trial and subsequently was dismissed from the trial.
+The trial was controversial after one of the jurors was accused of making covert Masonic signals to Dowdye and subsequently was dismissed from the trial.

 The juror, Joel Lloyd, was brought back to court on a later date to testify under oath.
 He denied the allegations that he had been trying to communicate with Dowdye.

-Dowdye was convicted of six of the eight original felony charges: first-degree murder, using a dangerous weapon during the commission of that crime, attempted first-degree murder, using a dangerous weapon during the commission of that crime, first-degree assault and using a dangerous weapon during the commission of that crime, the reports said.
+Dowdye was convicted of six of the eight original felony charges: first-degree murder; using a dangerous weapon during the commission of that crime; attempted first-degree murder; using a dangerous weapon during the commission of that crime; first-degree assault; and using a dangerous weapon during the commission of that crime.

 Still, Brunn did not think that the conviction and mandatory life sentence that accompanies it was enough.